tytydraco/yessleep/out/Theres_a_boy_who_rides_the_last_train_on_my_line_Dont_let_him_sit_next_to_you.md

 Then, like something following a script, the man's expression changed.
 His eyes widened and the colour drained from his face as he stared at the teenager like he'd seen something that shouldn't exist.
 I watched him scramble to his feet and press himself against the doors in exactly the same way he did the last time I saw him, then he threw himself through them and stumbled onto the platform when they opened.

+My blood ran cold, and my heart started pounding.
 I couldn't believe what I'd just seen.
 This exact thing, twelve years later.

 As the doors began to close, my curiosity snapped me into action.
 I jumped to my feet and ran for the doors, making it onto the platform just before they closed.